voxeet/comms-sdk-react-native/docs/classes/internal.MediaDeviceService.md

 ▸ **setComfortNoiseLevel**(`noiseLevel`): `Promise`<`void`\>

-**Note**: This method is deprecated in SDK 3.7 and replaced with the LocalAudio.setComfortNoiseLevel method.
+**Note**: This method is deprecated in SDK 3.7 and replaced with the [setComfortNoiseLevel](doc:rn-client-sdk-model-localaudio#setcomfortnoiselevel) method available in the [LocalAudio](doc:rn-client-sdk-model-localaudio) model.

 Configures the comfort noise level for output devices in Dolby Voice conferences.